We consider the current situation of uncertainty due to the COVID 19

 Zakouma Nationa Park (visit our blog about Zakouma) has become a stimulating alternative for those looking for "sensations" different from others conventional safari in East or South Africa.
 In Zakouma National Park we can find large mammals in privacy, far from the crowds of other parks on the continent.

-The tropical rainforests of the Congo Basin make up the second largest area of tropical forest after the Amazon.
+The rainforests of the Congo Basin make up the second largest area of tropical forest after the Amazon.
 These forests are vital for the survival of our closest biological relatives: gorillas, chimpanzees and bonobos.

 We will spend two days in the Dzanga Sangha Reserve, where we are guaranteed to encounter western lowland gorillas, elephants and buffalos.